 Soil Requirements: fine to medium texture, at least 100 frost-free days, low drought tolerance, needs good drainage.

 Pruning: not advised, especially during the flowering season

 Flower Form: A ¾” to 1” long blue flower formed in a bell-like shape with petals that do not individually separate but suggest five petals at the flower’s edge.
 They are on a 12” to 30” tall, light green, hairless stem with leaves of light green to grey-green and round.
 The leaves measure 7” long and 3” wide and are also hairless.
 The buds are pink.
 As the buds blossom, they become light pink-purple and acquire their light blue color as they mature.
 Each stem holds a cluster of flowers.
 These flowers are occasionally white or pink at maturity.

-Virginia Bluebell are beautiful when they are in full bloom; each blossom on this unique flower has approximately five petals and has a bell shape, and is a lovely sky blue color.
+Each blossom on this unique flower has approximately five petals, has a bell shape, and is a lovely sky blue color.

 True to their common name, the flowers of the Virginia Bluebells are shaped like bells.
 They are usually light blue, though their buds are general pink.
 They grow among coarse green, oval-leafed foliage.